 It's no secret that businesses must compare revenues, costs and sales data over time.
 Get more from your metrics by adding time intelligence to Microsoft Analysis Services (MSAS) 2005 cubes.
 (It's much easier than before!)

-#11 - Analysis Services 2005 in SQL Server has improved
+#11 - Analysis Services 2005 in SQL Server has improved security

 Analysis Services in SQL Sever 2005 has resolved security issues of its predecessor.
 Challenges are a thing of the past when it comes to administrative permissions, creating member roles and cube processing.
 Check out this comparison of the two versions.